XpressAI/xai-vecto/README.md

 - metadata_column: The title/header of the metadata column.

 ##### outPorts:
-- dataset_text: The customized list of the product's dataset ready for vectorizing.
 - data: Return the column of data_column as a list
 - metadata: Return the column of metadata_column as a list